renatoramos7/Nirvana-Coding-Task/README.md

 3. **Kotlin Extensions:** For view binding.
 4. **Glide:** For image loading.
 5. **Gson:** Retrofit integration for deserialize.
-7. **Dagger2:** For dependency injection.
+6. **Dagger2:** For dependency injection.

 ### Installing
 Just have the project and clean and build in your Android Studio

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+We are using [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/Ckdeveloper/Nirvana-Coding-Task/tags).

 ## Authors